BorisLabianca/happycow-web/README.md

 <a href="https://reactjs.org/" target="_blank" rel="noreferrer"><img src="https://user-images.githubusercontent.com/25181517/183897015-94a058a6-b86e-4e42-a37f-bf92061753e5.png" width="50" height="50" alt="React" /></a>
 </p>

+## Features

+- Authentication
+- User can add businesses to list
+- Review system
+- Rating system
+- Users can add photos to a business
+- Add to favorites
+- Custom-made carousel
+- Call to 3rd-party governmental API to get coordinates from street address

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).